Posts

 Image

-"It would be nice to go to some hot spring in autumn, wouldn't it?"
-I remembered that my younger daughter said so before.
-So we went to Kinosaki Onsen in Hyogo Prefecture with my family including married elder daughter last week.
-Because the crab season began from November 7th this year.
-The weather was not good, but we enjoyed sumptuous crab dinner at a comfortable ryokan, a Japanese style hotel.
-We also enjoyed the famous hot spring.
-Next day, after we went around some souvenir shops, we went to Nova, a coffee house near Kinosaki Onsen railway station.
-The coffee was good and the music was nice.
-I asked to the owner's wife what music was this.
-She showed us the CD jacket of the music.
-This was LANDSCAPES by Jan Lundgren Trio, a Swedish Jazz band.
-We stopped over at Amanohashidate on our way home.
-Amanohashidate is famous as one of the Three Views of Japan since old times.
-It means the bridge to the heaven.
-I've been there twice before
+“It would be nice to visit a hot spring in autumn, wouldn’t it?”
+I remembered my younger daughter saying that before.
+So last week, our family — including my elder daughter and her husband — went to Kinosaki Onsen in Hyogo Prefecture.
+The crab season had just begun on November 7 this year.
+The weather wasn’t great, but we enjoyed a sumptuous crab dinner at a comfortable ryokan , and of course, we relaxed in the famous hot spring.
+The next day, after browsing some souvenir shops, we stopped by Nova , a coffee house near Kinosaki Onsen Station.
+The coffee was excellent and the music created a pleasant atmosphere.
+I asked the owner’s wife what music was playing, and she showed us the CD jacket.
+It was LANDSCAPES by the Jan Lundgren Trio , a Swedish jazz group.
+On our way home, we made a stop at Amanohashidate , known since ancient times as one of the Three Views of Japan.
+The name means “bridge to heaven.”
+I had been there twice before, but it was t...

 Mrs Dalloway